lethang7794/aws-sa-associate-saac03/0000-notes/0500-AWS_FUNDAMENTALS.md

 ![Alt text](<images/Screenshot 2023-10-01 at 15.55.23 - [ASSOCIATESHARED]_AWS_Default_Virtual_Private_Clou.png>)

-> What is the default VPC?
+> [!NOTE] What is the default VPC?
 >
 > The VPC that AWS created automatically for each region.

-> Can we delete the default VPC?
+> [!NOTE] Can we delete the default VPC?
 >
 > We can delete the default VPC, and re-create in the Web Console.

-> What is the CIDR of default VPC?
+> [!NOTE] What is the CIDR of default VPC?
 >
 > 172.31.0.0/16 👉 65535 IPs 👉 16 subnets of /20

-> For the default VPC, how many subnets are there in each AZ in each region?
+> [!NOTE] For the default VPC, how many subnets are there in each AZ in each region?
 >
 > The default VPC has 1 subnet for each of its AZ.
 >